mxchinegod/digits-helm-chart/README.md

 # digits-helm-chart
-Kubernetes helm Chart for the Digits App.
+Kubernetes Helm Chart for the Digits app.

 ## 🚀 Usage